 - The reward centre of the brain will help us by providing a desire to repeat the sequence in order to repeat the reward.

-- Repeating this sequence enough times and – ta-da – you have formed a new habit!
+Repeat this sequence enough times and – ta-da – you have formed a new habit!

-Researched-Based Habit Forming Techniques Can Help Too!
+Research-Based Habit Forming Techniques Can Help Too!

 This post is obviously about habit trackers specifically, but in addition you may already be aware that I’m a huge fan of journaling and reframing.
 They are incredibly powerful tools to increase wellbeing.